bioconda/bioconda-docs/source/tutorials/2024-adding-bioinformatic-software-to-bioconda.rst

 This should dump us within a shell in the container so we can test commands etc. as we would with any other Docker container.

-If something goes wrong here and you encounter issues with the build within the container, you can see [part 3 of this guide](debugging-bioconda-build-quickguide) to get tips and tricks how to manually re-build the recipe step-by-step.
+If something goes wrong here and you encounter issues with the build within the container, you can see :doc:`/tutorials/2024-debugging-bioinformatic-software-to-bioconda` to get tips and tricks how to manually re-build the recipe step-by-step.
 Otherwise, if you're happy you can continue to finalise the PR in the next section.

 Finalising the PR